 Follow up with some natural foot lotion.
 Take the time to massage it into your feet and show them the ultimate gratitude.

-Treating your feet to a homemade foot soak is that easy.
-I hope you make the time to do this soon and it becomes a part of your regular home pampering schedule.
+Now you know how to soak sore feet.
+Treating your feet to a homemade foot soak for tired feet is that easy.
+I hope you make the time to let do it soon and it becomes a part of your regular home pampering schedule.